 Whole life insurance does make sense in some financial situations.
 For people with complex estate plans, or who have maxed out certain tax-advantaged accounts, whole life insurance may be a good option as part of a larger diversified portfolio.
 But for the majority of Americans?
 A cheaper term life insurance policy will cover your needs at a price point that makes sense for your budget.

-Online investment companies like Betterment and Wealthfront (read our head-to-head review) both allow you to set up automatic deposits.
+Online investment companies like Betterment and Wealthfront (read our best-of review here) allow you to set up automatic deposits.
 Heck, even your local bank or credit union should allow you to set up an automatic deposit into a high-yield savings account every month.
 The simple fact of the matter is that it’s not that hard to force yourself to save – you don’t need an expensive life insurance policy that comes with tons of fees and overhead in order to do it!

 Term life insurance policies also just make a lot more sense than whole life insurance policies.
 Term life insurance is a quarter of the cost, on average, of a whole life policy with the same coverage amount.
-Again: a quarter of the cost!
+(Compare costs by age here.)

 In fact, a thirty-year-old male can easily spend less on a term life insurance policy than they would for a 128 GB iPhone 7 Plus through Apple’s monthly payment plan.
 Of course, your final premium will depend on your personal details, but this example does go to show that the price of a term life insurance policy is in line with many other low monthly expenses you might incur.

 Be aware, too, that just because some whole life insurance agents may try to sell you on an expensive financial product doesn’t mean that all life insurance agents are out to get you.
-Term life insurance agents can help you shop for the policy that fits your needs by giving you unbiased advice and guidance.
+But you want to go into your life insurance search prepare.